Spanish

 Hours: 24L

-Contemporary Argentine and Mexican authors and visual artists will be studied through their work, online visibility, and also the institutional and discursive structures that facilitate and shape their production.
-In-class Skype discussions with some of the artists.
+Contemporary Latin American authors and visual artists will be studied through their work, online visibility, and also the institutional and discursive structures that facilitate and shape their production.
+In-class remote online discussions with some of the artists.
+Taught in Spanish.
 (Offered every three years)

 SPA480H1 - Icons and Iconography in Latin American Culture